DivergentClouds/Lovelace/docs/asm.md

 - Anything following a `;` on a line is a comment and is not compiled

 ### CPU/ASM Notes
-- HarrietCPU is big-endian system
+- LovelaceCPU is big-endian system
 - Instruction operands are written in form \<source> \<destination>
 - All operands are 8-bit except adr which is 16-bit